-John C. Love - Mr. Love was appointed to the Board in 1998.
+John C. Love - Mr. Love was appointed a Director of the Company on March 5, 1998.
 Mr. Love is an international hospitality and tourism consultant.
 He is a retired partner in the national CPA and consulting firm of Pannell Kerr Forster and, for the last 30 years, a lecturer in hospitality industry management control systems and competition & strategy at Golden Gate University and San Francisco State University.
 He is Chairman Emeritus of the Board of Trustees of Golden Gate University and the Executive Secretary of the Hotel and Restaurant Foundation.
-Mr. Love is also a Director of Santa Fe and Portsmouth.
+Mr. Love is also a Director of Portsmouth, having first been appointed in March 1998 and a Director of InterGroup, having first been appointed in January 1998.
 Mr. Love's extensive experience as a CPA and in the hospitality industry, including teaching at the university level for the last 30 years in management control systems, and his knowledge and understanding of finance and financial reporting, led to the Board's conclusion that he should serve as a director of the Company.